UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 __Measurement Error__

 Measurement error risks could be mitigated through a number of strategies.
 For example, the researchers could anonymize responses and make it clear to respondents that their responses are anonymized.
 Alternatively, researchers could present a modified game as the survey - having respondents pick individuals out of a group, providing backstories to each individual.
-Through varying these backstories, the researchers could leverage heterogeneity in order to identify the effect of race on booking acceptance.
+Through varying these backstories, the researchers could tease out the effect of race on booking acceptance.
 These methods might ease some of the charged nature of the topic in question, allowing for more accurate responses.
-Researchers could also leverage observational data to amplify their findings. (see Salganik, "Amplified Asking") This would enable them to ask questions that serve as useful proxies for attitudes towards individuals of other races (e.g., Current Population Survey question, SPKRAC), and then link that data with past hosting behavior.
+Researchers could also leverage observational data to amplify their findings.
+(See Salganik, "Amplified Asking") This would enable them to ask questions that serve as useful proxies for attitudes towards individuals of other races (e.g., The General Social Survey question SPKRAC, see NORC 2017 for details), and then link that data with past hosting behavior.

-Lastly, the researchers could strategically use deception in their survey.
+Lastly, the researchers could use strategic deception in their survey.
 They could inform participants the study is about a plausible, but entirely different topic - host preferences for renter occupations, for example.
 This deception would not harm the subject, and would offer a way to remove the social desirability bias concerns discussed above.

 One way to defray the potentially prohibitive cost of such a survey would be to partner with Airbnb.
 Although this has drawbacks (as described above) it could keep costs down and provide access to Airbnb hosts through a reputable interlocutor - Airbnb itself.